-2018 update of multi detector computed tomography adult diagnostic reference levels
+Update of multi detector computed tomography adult diagnostic reference levels - March 2021

 On the page:

-ARPANSA updated the diagnostic reference levels (DRLs) for adult multi-detector computed tomography (MDCT) procedures on 1 July 2018.
-Facility dose audits should be compared against these new MDCT DRLs.
+ARPANSA updated the diagnostic reference levels (DRLs) for adult multi-detector computed tomography (MDCT) procedures in March 2021.
+Facility dose audits should be compared against these updated MDCT DRLs.

-Accreditors for the Diagnostic Imaging Accreditation Scheme (DIAS) have been advised to accept facility dose comparisons conducted against the existing DRLs until 31 December 2018.
-From 1 January 2019, as part of an application for accreditation (including re-accreditation), accreditors will require evidence that policies for undertaking a DRL comparison have been updated to include the new MDCT DRLs, and that audits conducted after 1 January 2019 have been compared against the new MDCT DRLs.
+In relation to the requirements of the Diagnostic Imaging Accreditation Scheme (DIAS), there will be a 6 month phase in period, with practices providing these scan types required to submit audit records relating to the new revised DRLs from 1 October 2021.
+From 1 October 2021, as part of an application for accreditation (including renewal of accreditation), accreditors will require evidence that policies for undertaking a DRL comparison have been updated and that audits conducted after this date have been compared against all current, established DRLs.